racket/racket/build.md

   to make the distinction.

-* This same approach will generally work if you’re starting from a distribution installer instead of the checkout of the Raclet sources from the main Git repository.
+* This same approach will generally work if you’re starting from a distribution installer instead of the checkout of the Racket sources from the main Git repository.
 You’ll need write permission to the installation, though, so that `raco pkg update` can redirect the package.
 Also, there’s no particular reason to use `extra-pkgs` in